bernie-skipole/indipydriver/docs/source/usage/example4.rst

 Example4
 ========

-A final example builds on the last, but adds a switch to either leave the window on Auto (temperature controlled) or sets the window to open or closed.
+This example builds on the last, but adds a switch to either leave the window on Auto (temperature controlled) or sets the window to open or closed.

 This consists of three switches in a vector - with a OneOfMany rule, so only one switch can be active::